takara2314/takara2314/README.md

 ## 👨🏽‍🔬 Doings

-- Preparing the start-up
 - Developing and operating a sailing assist app for visually impaired athletes
-- (3 times/w) Working part-time that I teach programming to children
+- (3 times/w) Working part-time that I teach programming to children / students

 ## 😀 Nicknames